Hebrews 10 – Holding Fast with a Perfect Sacrifice

 a.
 But recall the former days: These Christians had already suffered for Jesus, being rejected from their Jewish community and perhaps being counted as dead.
 This came after they trusted in Jesus (after you were illuminated).

 b.
-A great struggle with sufferings: Their persecution was a struggle that came in many different ways.
+A great struggle with sufferings: Their persecution was a struggle that came many different ways.
 They were made a spectacle both by reproaches and tribulations.
 They were companions of those who were so treated – including the writer to the Hebrews himself (you had compassion on me in chains).
 They also had faced economic persecution (the plundering of your goods).
 But the point is that they had faced these things, and had endured them.
-They could take a look at their past endurance and be encouraged to keep standing strong in the future.
+They could take a look at their past endurance, and be encouraged to keep standing strong in the future.

 i.
 Clarke on a great struggle with sufferings: “Here we have an allusion to the combats at the Grecian games, or to the exhibitions of gladiators at the public spectacles.”